kconstable/monte-carlo-for-investments/README.md

 + Adjust the 8 security weights by increments of 10% (ie, 0%,10%, 20% 30%)
 + No individual security should have a weight greater than 30% of the portfolio
 + We don't need to hold all eight securities
-+ Simulate each possible weight combination & calculate the expected return, risk, and Sharpe ratio
++ Simulate each possible weight combination & calculate the expected return, risk, and sharpe-ratio

 We can see from the plot that we would prefer the portfolios on the top edge as these have greater expected returns per unit of expected risk.
 This plot is known as the efficient frontier.
 The colors represent the sharpe-ratio